ekhvos/serilalizer-util/README.md

 ################################################################################################

-to run project with benchmarks use:
+to run project use:

 mvn clean install

+to run benchmarks run class BenchmarkRunner